 Pregnancy and Varicose Veins

-With pregnancy and its related hormone fluctuation – the leading cause of vein disease in females – many women will initially develop their varicose veins during pregnancy, or find that existing ones only get worse.
+Pregnancy is the leading cause of vein disease in females due to the hormone fluctuation that happens within the body.
+Many women develop varicose veins during pregnancy, or find that existing one’s only get worse.

 - Exercise daily to maintain good circulation